ucan-wg/spec/README.md

 A good litmus test for invocation validity by a discharging agent is to check if they would be able to create a valid delegation for that capability.

+### 6.2.2 Token Uniqueness

-Each remote invocation MUST be a unique UCAN: using a nonce, for instance.
-This is easy to implement with a store of hashes of previously seen unexpired UCANs and is REQUIRED to replay attack prevention.
+Each remote invocation MUST be a unique UCAN: for instance using a nonce (`nnc`) or simply a unique expiry.
+The recipient MUST validate that they have not received the top-level UCAN before.
+For implementation recommentations, please refer to [§9.3](#93-replay-attack-prevention).

-## 5.3 Witness Chaining
+## 6.3 Proof Chaining

-Each capability MUST either be originated by the issuer (root capability, or "parenthood") or have one-or-more witnesses in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
-In the introduction case, this check MUST be recursively applied to its witnesses until a root witness is found (i.e. issued by the resource owner).
+Each capability MUST either be originated by the issuer (root capability, or "parenthood") or have one-or-more proofs in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
+In the introduction case, this check MUST be recursively applied to its proofs until a root proof is found (i.e. issued by the resource owner).

-Except for rights amplification (below), each capability delegation MUST have equal or narrower capabilities from its witnesses.
-The time bounds MUST also be equal to or contained inside the time bounds of the witnesses' time bounds.
+Except for rights amplification (below), each capability delegation MUST have equal or narrower capabilities from its proofs.
+The time bounds MUST also be equal to or contained inside the time bounds of the proof's time bounds.
 This lowering of rights at each delegation is called "attenuation."

-## 5.4 Rights Amplification
+## 6.4 Rights Amplification

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
-This means that validating particular capabilities MAY require more than one direct witness.
-The relevant witnesses MAY be of a different resource and action from the amplified capability.
-The delegated capability MUST have this behaviour in its semantics, even if the witnesses do not.
+This means that validating particular capabilities MAY require more than one direct proof.
+The relevant proofs MAY be of a different resource and ability from the amplified capability.
+The delegated capability MUST have this behavior in its semantics, even if the proofs do not.

-## 5.6 Content Identifiers
+## 6.5 Content Identifiers

+A UCAN token MUST be referenced as a [base32](https://github.com/multiformats/multibase/blob/master/multibase.csv#L12) [CIDv1](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats).

+The [`0x55` raw data](https://github.com/multiformats/multicodec/blob/master/table.csv#L39) codec MUST be supported.
+If other codecs are used (such as [`0x0129` `dag-json`](https://github.com/multiformats/multicodec/blob/master/table.csv#L104) multicodec), the UCAN MUST be able to be interpreted as a valid JWT (including the signature).

-UCANs MAY be referenced by content ID (CID), per the [multiformats/cid](https://github.com/multiformats/cid) specification.
-The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) includes the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.
+The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) include the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.
+Please refer to [§8](#8-token-resolution) for more.

-CIDs MAY be used to refer to any UCAN: a witness in a delegation chain or an entire UCAN.
-This has many benefits, some of which are outlined in the implementation recommendations of this document.

-Due to the potential for unresolvable CIDs, this SHOULD NOT be the preferred method of transmission.
-"Inline witnesses" SHOULD be used whenever possible, and complete UCANs SHOULD be expanded.
-When a CID is used, it is RECOMMENDED that it be substituted as close to the top UCAN as possible (i.e. the invocation), and as few witnesses are referenced by CID, to keep the number of required CID resolutions to a minimum.
-As UCANs are signed, all further delegations would require CID resolution and so SHOULD NOT be used when the intention is delegation rather than invocation.

-## 5.7 Revocation
+## 6.6 Revocation

 Any issuer of a UCAN MAY later revoke that UCAN or the capabilities that have been derived from it further downstream in a proof chain.

-This mechanism is eventually consistent and SHOULD be considered the last line of defence against abuse.
+This mechanism is eventually consistent and SHOULD be considered the last line of defense against abuse.
 Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 While some resources are centralized (e.g. access to a server), others are unbound from specific locations (e.g. a CRDT), in which case it will take longer for the revocation to propagate.